 How many wedding programs do you really need to order?
 You’ll find out in today’s post!
 If you’re planning out your ceremony order of events and you’re wondering how many wedding programs do I need, read this before you buy!
 We have the secret formula to avoid buying too many (or not enough) ceremony programs for your wedding.

 And while you’re here, we’ll even divulge the little-known secret to skipping wedding programs altogether… well, almost.
 You’ll see what we mean!
-We’ll also share a few pretty programs and signage from the lovely Paper Peach.
+We’ll also share a few pretty programs and signage ideas.
 Read on for the details!

 How Many Wedding Programs Do I Need?

 Before you place a huge order for programs, it is helpful to ask yourself how many wedding programs you actually need.
 Many couples assume one per guest, but how many programs really works best as a percentage.
 As a rule of thumb…

 Order enough programs for approximately 75% of your guests.

 The reason why you only need to order for 75% percent of your guests is because it is a pretty accurate approximation.
 Not every guest will be able to make it to the ceremony, and not every single guest will take a program.